Switched on Pop: Reception

 The show has received generally very positive reviews, with acclaim from many leading media outlets.
-In a review for The New Yorker, music critic Alex Ross (music critic) praised Switched On Pop saying “the show’s hosts deliver charmingly rigorous dissections of Taylor Swift and Weeknd songs, slipping in a fair amount of music history and theory."
-Rolling Stone said “music theory class was never this fun or addictive.”
-The show was named one of The Atlantic’s Top 50 podcasts of 2019, one of the Guardian's best music podcasts in 2021 for its “forensic music analysis,” one of Time Out's best podcasts of 2022, one of Vogue’s top podcasts of 2023, and one of Esquire’s best podcasts in 2024.
+In a review for The New Yorker, music critic Alex Ross praised Switched On Pop saying “the show’s hosts deliver charmingly rigorous dissections of Taylor Swift and Weeknd songs, slipping in a fair amount of music history and theory."
+Rolling Stone said "music theory class was never this fun or addictive."
+The show was named one of The Atlantics Top 50 podcasts of 2019, one of the Guardians best music podcasts in 2021 for its "forensic music analysis," one of Time Outs best podcasts of 2022, one of Vogues top podcasts of 2023, and one of Esquires best podcasts in 2024.

 Background

 Nate Sloan is a musicology professor at the Thornton School of Music of the University of Southern California.

-Charlie Harding is a songwriter and a adjunct professor of music at New York University.
+Charlie Harding is a songwriter, adjunct professor at New York University, and an Associate Professor at Berklee College of Music.

 Harding and Sloan started their podcast in October 2014.
-In the podcast, which is produced in partnership with New York Magazine, the duo discuss and analyze the musical concepts behind popular music.
+In the podcast, which is produced in partnership with New York magazine, the duo discuss and analyze the musical concepts behind popular music.